 1. What is the main difference between a neurologist and a neurosurgeon?

-4. Can neurologists and neurosurgeons work together?
+8. Do neurologists and neurosurgeons work together or separately?

 Preventing major stroke in high grade carotid artery stenosis: A case report